Troubleshooting Remote Desktop issues

 Copy/paste doesn't work

-Symptom: Unable to copy and paste text or files over RDP
+Symptom: You can't copy and paste text or files over RDP

 This behavior can be caused by an invalid configuration or group policies.